liftedkilt/betterthan.gold/content/articles/lending.md

 [Unchained Capital](https://unchained-capital.com/loans/) offers a 40% LTV ratio with APR between 11 and 14%.

 [BlockFi](https://blockfi.com/?ref=deeb3afc) is currently offering 4.5% APR on a 50% LTV 12 month loan.

 BlockFi's rates are far better than Unchained, but come with the caveat that BlockFi engages in [rehypothecation](https://blockfi.com/an-introduction-to-rehypothecation-with-cryptocurrency).
 Does this matter in the short term?
 Probably not.
 But DYOR, and only take on risk you are comfortable with.

 If it was a smaller short-duration loan, I would feel comfortable using BlockFi.
 If I was putting up significant capital, I would feel safer with Unchained.

-&nbsp;

-&nbsp;

-&nbsp;

----
-## Ready to learn more?
-Here are some [resources](/resources) that I have found helpful in my own pursuit of understanding of Bitcoin.
+{{< tail >}}